 In 2000 Martin K. Andersen sold Jyden Bur to enjoy his retirement, but Jyden continues the development as one of the industry's leading manufacturers of animal housing for cattle and pig producers.
 The factory in Denmark increases its square meters to its current indoor space of 15,000 m2.
 In addition, some trade and sales goods are purchased from abroad.

 In 2010, Jyden decided to invest even more in exports.
-The company established sales offices in Kiev, Moscow and Sweden, as well as a subsidiary in China.
+The company established sales offices in Ukraine, Russia and Sweden, as well as a subsidiary in China.
 More than 75 per cent of the company's production is exported, and three quarters of all sales staff are targeting exports.